TohsakaSheep/Optimize/README.md

 # Optimize
-# An optimizing network for PointNet++ recent to handle for compition
+# An optimizing network for PointNet++ recent to be presented for the project